Skip to main content

 Figure 10.8.
 Waves of transition build up, break, and become surf before ending on the beach as swash.
 Figure 10.9.
 A breaking wave (with surfer in Puerto Rico)

-This page titled 10.3: Wave Orbits and Orbital Depth is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.3: Wave Orbits and Orbital Depth is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.